2018 Alternative Break - Zero Week (Monday June 18- Saturday June 23) - Online Application Form

-Applications for Alternative Break Zero Week 2018 will be available March 2018!
+Applications for Alternative Break Zero Week 2018 are open!
 Use this form to apply to the 2018 Alternative Break Trip Zero Week online.
 Please be sure to read about the 2018 Alternative Break Trip - Zero Week here.

 Priority deadline is Wednesday, April 18, 2018.
 Applications will be accepted on a rolling basis until all three trips are full.